 Therapy Activities Using Fruits And Vegetables

-Fruits and vegetables are a creative (delicious) resource to use for various therapy activities.
-Not only do they provide a fun hands-on experience for students, but can often hold cultural ties as well.
-This is a great way to integrate a lesson on culture and history into a fun therapy session as well.
+Using food in your sessions can be fun and delicious.
+Fruits and vegetables are a creative resource to use for various therapy activities.
+Not only do they provide a fun hands-on experience for students but can often hold cultural ties as well.
+This is a great way to foster cultural awareness in your therapy room.